 I read this quote a few days ago and it got me thinking.
-I work with a lot of over 40 job seekers, many of whom have been unemployed for over 3 months and are generally overqualified and can’t find a job.
+I work with a lot of job seekers, many of whom have been unemployed for over 3 months and are generally overqualified and can’t find a job.

 Most of the people I talk to seem “hollow” and frustrated and sometimes you can feel the desperation emanating from them because they can’t find a job.
 They aren’t happy.

 Older job seekers that can’t find a job, the over qualified, long- term unemployed and re-educated have totally different circumstances, needs and even more importantly challenges or barriers to getting hired.
 Yet, we offer you the same “standard” advice as the new grad or even worse the 30 something, gainfully employed job seeker and wonder why you can’t find a job– it doesn’t make sense.

 You have been told to fight for jobs with tools and techniques designed for someone else!
 You’ve been told your resume has to look a certain way, you have to answer interview questions a certain way and even worse you have to get inside the head of the people who can hire you and then we wonder what the problem is?
 Why can’t you find a job?
 You have to do things the same way as everyone else but make sure you stand out because the person who stands out (but not too much) will get the job – what?